A Systematic Review on Process Mining for Curricular Analysis: Introduction

 Curriculum mining/analytics \citep{CA1_Hilliger} focuses on collecting, analyzing, and visualizing the program- and course-level data, such as program structure and course grading, to support curriculum decision-making and quality improvement specifically.
 It allows analyzing the strengths and weaknesses of a curriculum by identifying its components, relations, and constraints, evaluating how they fit together, identifying potential and actual problems (e.g., blind spots, bottlenecks, and deviations of students' trajectories), checking underlying beliefs and assumptions, and determining whether the goals have been met.

 Curriculum mining is identified as an application domain of EPM \citep{SLR1}.
 There are general reviews on EDM \citep{SLRAux2}, EPM \citep{SLR2,SLR1,SLR3}, and PM in LMS \citep{SLRAux1} that mentioned curricular mining.
-However, although it is a context of utmost importance for decision-making, no specific literature review exists.
-It prevents us from having an overview of the existing works (the existing reviews are not comprehensive), the challenges that arise for curricular analysis, and the existing research opportunities.
+While numerous studies have applied EPM techniques to various educational contexts, the specific domain of curricular mining lacks a comprehensive synthesis.
+This gap hinders the development of standardized methods and limits the scalability of insights across institutions.

 In this work, we conduct a Systematic Literature Review (SLR) following the methodological guidelines in \citep{Kit04, kit07} to identify works on applying PM to curricular analysis.
 We also classify and analyze the existing work to evaluate the PM scope in this domain and provide insights for further research.
-In particular, we briefly discuss EDM initiatives that can be connected to improve curricular analysis.
+This paper contributes to the field by: (1) synthesizing findings from 27 studies on process mining applications in curricular analysis, (2) identifying five primary objectives pursued in this domain, and (3) proposing a research agenda to address open challenges such as standardization, tool integration, and the alignment of process mining with data mining techniques.

 The rest of the paper is organized as follows.
 In Section \ref{sec:method}, we describe the conducted literature review methodology, and in Section \ref{sec:results}, we synthesize the findings.
 Then, in Section \ref{sec:discussion}, we discuss the findings and investigate future research directions.
+In Section \ref{sec:threats}, we present the threats to the validity of our review.
 Finally, in Section \ref{sec:conclusions}, we provide the conclusions of this work.